Resolvability in Hypergraphs: Abstract

-A hypergraph is a generalization of a graph where edges can connect any number of vertices.
-In this paper, we extend the study of metric and partition dimension to hypergraphs.
-We give sharp lower bounds for the metric and partition dimension of hypergraphs in general and give exact values with specified conditions.
+This article emphasizes an extension of the study of metric and partition dimension to hypergraphs.
+We give a sharp lower bounds for the metric and partition dimension of hypergraphs in general and give exact values under specified conditions.